JoshuaKGoldberg/Goldblog/content/blog/my-plans-for-2023/index.md

 It brings me great visibility and is the most visible TypeScript area thing I've created on my own (almost 1k stars!).

 But, TypeStat is a _difficult_ project to work on.
-There are so many edge case and potential bugs in code changes, and many different preferences users have demonstrated in their requests to
+There are so many edge case and potential bugs in code changes, and many different preferences users have demonstrated.

 When I do eventually have time to work on it, I'd like to: